-&lt;sup>19 Handbook for Mayors and Councilmembers, Chapter 6, Financial Administration, p.
+19 Handbook for Mayors and Councilmembers, Chapter 6, Financial Administration, p.
 48.

-&lt;sup>20 Handbook for Mayors and Councilmembers, Chapter 6, Financial Administration, p.
+20 Handbook for Mayors and Councilmembers, Chapter 6, Financial Administration, p.
 48.

-- Purchase of materials, supplies, equipment, machinery, buildings, land, and rights-of-way for authorized needs and purposes; - c) Payment for professional services (tax appraisers, engineers, architects, attorneys, map makers, auditors, financial advisors, and fiscal agents); - d) Construction or equipping a jail; - e) Demolishing dangerous structures or restoring historic structures. - 4) A city council must authorize COs by ordinance; the certificates may not mature over a period greater than 40 years; and the certificates may not bear interest greater than the "net effective interest rate" of 15%. - 5) COs do not require voter authorization, except that upon notice of the city's intent to issue certificates, if the city secretary receives a petition signed by 5% or more of the qualified voters in the city, then an election on the issue, similar to a bond election, must be held. - 6) COs can be issued directly to vendors, or can be sold for cash (like bonds) in certain circumstances, in which case, the attorney general must approve them in the same manner as bonds.
+- b) A general law city authorized to levy ad valorem taxes of not less than \$1.50 on each \$100 valuation of taxable property.21 - 3) COs can be issued to pay a contractual obligation for: - a) Construction of any public work; - b) Purchase of materials, supplies, equipment, machinery, buildings, land, and rights-of-way for authorized needs and purposes; - c) Payment for professional services (tax appraisers, engineers, architects, attorneys, map makers, auditors, financial advisors, and fiscal agents);22 - d) Construction or equipping a jail;23 - e) Demolishing dangerous structures or restoring historic structures.24 - 4) A city council must authorize COs by ordinance; the certificates may not mature over a period greater than 40 years; and the certificates may not bear interest greater than the "net effective interest rate" of 15%.25 - 5) COs do not require voter authorization, except that upon notice of the city's intent to issue certificates, if the city secretary receives a petition signed by 5% or more of the qualified voters in the city, then an election on the issue, similar to a bond election, must be held. - 6) COs can be issued directly to vendors, or can be sold for cash (like bonds) in certain circumstances, in which case, the attorney general must approve them in the same manner as bonds.26

-D. Revenue Bonds
+D. Revenue Bonds27

 - 1. Unlike G.O. bonds, revenue bonds do not require voter approval unless required by municipal charter. - 2.
 They are secured by a pledge of revenues from an income-producing facility, often a utility system, such as a water and sewer system, and the bonds are commonly designated with the name of the utility system that pledges the revenue. - 3.
-The utility system revenue bonds are payable solely from the system's net revenues, which are the gross revenues minus operating and maintenance costs. - 4.
-The bonds include a statement on their face that the holder shall never be entitled to demand payment from property taxes.
-In other words, revenue bonds are not backed by the full faith and credit of the city.
+The utility system revenue bonds are payable solely from the system's net revenues, which are the gross revenues minus operating and maintenance costs.